corifeanu/corifeanu/README.md

 Azure cloud professional specialised in BI Analysis and Data engineering 🔭Currently working @ OLALA Agency
 🌱 More I learn more I find how little I know.
-👯 Would like to public more here, it will happen.
+👯 Would like to publish more here, it will happen.
 💬 Chalange me with questions about data and Azure
 📫 Reach me anytime @ corifeanu@outlook.com
 😄 Pronouns: he